-In a recent webinar, How Employee Advocates Can Supercharge Your Growing Business, Sterling Snow, VP of Marketing at Divvy, described the value he saw from GaggleAMP through recruiting top talent, sustaining the same great company culture, and tracking involvement.
+In a recent webinar, How Employee Advocates Can Supercharge Your Growing Business, Sterling Snow, VP of Marketing at Divvy, described the value he saw from GaggleAMP through talent pool development, sustaining the same great company culture, and tracking involvement.

 “It's not just about making sure everyone's heard your name and understands your value,” Snow said in the webinar.
 “It's also about having employees who are highly bought in, who are highly engaged, who have the sense of the business and where you're trying to go, and GaggleAMP helps with that in very meaningful ways.”